 As you plan those promotions, it is wise to remember that health products are regulated.
 Use these suggestions to keep your campaigns running smoothly.

 Ensuring your campaigns align with guidelines when promoting supplements as an affiliate is vital for several reasons.

-- Reduce the chance of lawsuits: The FTC has filed lawsuits (e.g., 2015 FCC announcement) against supplement companies in the past.
-Lawsuits can impose a significant expense on supplement companies.
+- Reduce the chance of lawsuits: The FTC has filed lawsuits (e.g., the 2015 FCC announcement) against supplement companies.
+Cases can impose a significant expense on supplement companies.
 Even if you win in court, the costs could be considerable.
 The California Business Journal recently estimated a simple lawsuit could cost $10,000.
-A lawsuit with the FTC could be much more expensive.
+A case with the FTC could be much more expensive.

 - Protect your reputation: An FTC lawsuit or warning could significantly harm a company’s reputation with consumers.
 Following FTC guidelines proactively is the better choice.
 Years of hard work building goodwill with consumers and affiliates could suffer if your company faces a lawsuit.

-- Keep your company focused: Responding to FTC warnings and lawsuits takes up time, resources, and money you could apply to promoting your products.
-By following the guidelines proactively, you can focus your effort on ethical promotion.
+- Keep your company focused: Responding to FTC warnings and lawsuits takes up time, resources, and money you could apply to promote your products.
+By following the guidelines proactively, you can focus on ethical promotion.

 Note that we are not providing legal advice.
 Instead, this section offers information about FTC expectations as expressed in Dietary Supplements: An Advertising Guide for Industry.
 If you have specific legal questions, please consult a qualified legal professional.
 We will focus on FTC (Federal Trade Commission) expectations for simplicity, but some companies may also need to consider FDA (Food and Drug Administration) requirements.